 Hirshhorn To Present Exhibition Showcasing a Century of Art by Nearly 50 Pathbreaking Women and Nonbinary Artists

-Masterworks by Alma Thomas, Agnes Martin and Barbara Hepworth Will Stand Alongside Recent Acquisitions by Artists Including Dana Awartani, Loie Hollowell, Sondra Perry, Deborah Roberts and Kiyan Williams in “Put It This Way: (Re)Visions of the Hirshhorn Collection,” Opens July 22, 2022
+Masterworks by Alma Thomas, Agnes Martin and Barbara Hepworth Will Stand Alongside Recent Acquisitions by Artists Including Dana Awartani, Loie Hollowell, Sondra Perry, Deborah Roberts and Kiyan Williams in “Put It This Way: (Re)Visions of the Hirshhorn Collection,” Opens Summer of 2022

 Titled after a 1963 painting by American pop artist Rosalyn Drexler, whose work is featured in the exhibition, “Put It This Way” is organized by Hirshhorn Associate Curator Anne Reeve.
 The exhibition will speak to traditionally marginalized artists’ decisive and virtuosic achievements, and investigate a wide array of aesthetic, political and historical concerns.
 The full-floor presentation is intended to encourage conversations around the significance of gender in creating and perceiving an artwork and the effects of categorizing artists by gender.

 “Throughout the history of art, women and nonbinary artists have faced many challenges in achieving recognition, despite creating insightful, often radical bodies of work that have offered new perspectives on our world,” said Hirshhorn Director Melissa Chiu. “‘Put It This Way’ celebrates the myriad accomplishments of female and nonbinary artists while calling attention to the museum’s role and responsibilities to collecting and showcasing diverse artistic voices.”